Fourier transforms and a filtration on the Lagrangian cobordism group of tori: Introduction

+commutes.
+In other words, the symplectic Fourier transform is the functor induced by the symplectomorphism $\iota$. \end{mainthm}

-\begin{remark} While the algebraic Fourier transform $\mcal F$ is \emph{not} induced by an isomorphism $A \to A^\vee$ (if it were, skyscraper sheaves of points would map to skyscraper sheaves of points, rather than line bundles), \Cref{mainthm:symplecticfourier} shows that the symplectic Fourier transform $\mathfrak F$ is induced by a (graded) symplectomorphism $X(B) \to X(B^\vee)$. \end{remark}
+\begin{remark} While the algebraic Fourier transform $\mcal F$ is \emph{not} induced by an isomorphism $A \to A^\vee$ (if it were, skyscraper sheaves of points would map to skyscraper sheaves of points, rather than line bundles), \Cref{mainthm:symplecticfourier} shows that its natural mirror $\mathfrak F$ is induced by a (graded) symplectomorphism $X(B) \to X(B^\vee)$. \end{remark}